What are the Spectre and Meltdown CPU vulnerabilities

 Why Are The Spectre And Meltdown Vulnerabilities Dangerous?

 You might think that this is just another of the thousands of exploitable vulnerabilities currently in circulation, and in many ways, you are right.
-Despite identifying these working exploits, the likelihood of these issues being exploited in the wild is still low, at least much lower than other bugs that have come to light in the past two weeks.
-If you missed it in any way, you should prioritize fixing the Microsoft Exchange four days zero that would be used by several advanced threat groups during live attacks.
+Despite identifying these working exploits, the likelihood of these issues being exploite in the wild is still low, at least much lower than other bugs that have come to light in the past two weeks.
+If you miss it in any way, you should prioritize fixing the Microsoft Exchange four days zero that would be used by several advanced threat groups during live attacks.

 The technical requirements of the threat actor wishing to exploit the bugs are significant, although slightly lower since the release of public exploits.
-What made Specter and Meltdown the talk of the city in 2018 was the enormous scale of potentially affected devices.
-These are hardware vulnerabilities in almost all modern processors that could allow programs to steal data being processed on a computer.
-While plans are generally not allowed to read data from other programs, a malicious exploit could allow an actor to access sensitive data stored in the memory of additional running programs; data that may include passwords stored in a password manager or browser, personal photos, emails, or critical business documents.
+What made Specter and Meltdown the talk of the city in 2018 was the enormous scale of potentially affect devices.
+These are hardware vulnerabilities in almost all modern processors that could allow programs to steal data being process on a computer.
+While plans are generally not allow to read data from other programs, a malicious exploit could allow an actor to access sensitive data stored in the memory of additional running programs; data that may include passwords stored in a password manager or browser, personal photos, emails, or critical business documents.